 Visual Effects have more to do with images or a series of images.

-The rapid development of digitalization in the mid-'90s brought a new wave of innovation.
-Computer and software were used as a means to convey an old story in a new technical way different software techniques were employed in different fields of arts.
-The architects used different 3-D software which revolutionized the animation completely.
+The rapid development of digitalization in the mid-'90s brought a new wave of innovation; the movies were portrayed differently with different computers and software techniques employed in various fields of arts.
+Finally, the architects used additional 3-D software, which revolutionized the animation entirely.